 Recycled media: media that is re-used, having been removed from cell culture and treated in some way to replenish its nutritional or biological capacity (in order to reduce the total cost and quantity of ingredients for a given amount of biomass produced)

-At Multus, we believe that having precise, common terminology for cellular agriculture is a crucial part of scaling cultivated meat to ensure we’re all speaking the same language and promote collaboration.
+Having precise, common terminology for cellular agriculture is a crucial part of scaling cultivated meat effectively, affordably and collaboratively.

-Or here if you think we missed an essential term or you have other ideas for improving our glossary https://www.multus.bio/#contact
+Or here if you think we missed an essential term or you have other ideas for improving our glossary.

 Sign up for email updates: